D4rk3l/interactive-text-games-hacktoberfest/README.md

 #### FOR ADDING YOUR OWN GAME, FOLLOW THESE INSTRUCTIONS:

-Make a folder in the forked repository.
+Fork the repository, and then make a folder in the forked repository.
 If you're having trouble doing this on the web browser, [here's some simple instructions.](https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser)

 Name the folder like this, replacing spaces with '-'.